As a Florida resident, you are required by law to register your vehicle with the State of Florida.

 Renewing your Registration by Mail

 Motor vehicle registrations and decals are renewable up to three months in advance.
 The Florida Department of Highway Safety and Motor Vehicles generates renewal notices, approximately 45 to 60 days before your expiration date.
-The Tax Collector then the mails the vehicle registration renewal reminder notices to all customers.
+The Tax Collector mails vehicle registration renewal reminder notices to all customers.

 Registration renewals are the responsibility of the owner.
 Renewal notices facilitate the renewal process but are not required for re-registration.
 Late penalties and other fees will not be waived because of non-receipt of a renewal notice.

-Registration renewals can be done online or mailed to:
+Registration renewals can be completed online or mailed to: